-For light to medium users the pricing is very competitive because your calls, texts, and data are measured before you're billed.
+For light users, the pricing is competitive because your calls, texts, and data are measured before you're billed.
 This means, for example, if you only use 100 minutes, that's all you'll pay for.

 If you use more than 3 GB of high-speed data per month (you can determine how much you need with our data usage calculator) you'll find lower pricing with some of our other featured MVNOs, like Mint Mobile.

 As we said earlier you'll have your choice of cell service through one of two networks.
 Once you decide which one is best for you, you'll sign up for service and order a Ting SIM card (at a cost of $1).

 Let's take a look at the coverage offered on these two networks.

 According to OpenSignal, Sprint customers get a 4G signal 85.7% of the time.
 This places them fourth among the big four wireless networks, although only by a couple of percentage points.
 As long as you don't live in a remote rural area you should get a strong signal.
 Check out the Sprint coverage map to see if this is an option in your area.

 T-Mobile is known for its strong 4G LTE service in metropolitan areas.
 It's no slouch across the rest of the nation either, just be sure you've verified that there's service in your location before signing up.